networknt/light-doc/content/tutorial/eventuate/todo-list/rest-docker.md

 ```

-## Start command side and query side service from docker compose
+### Start command side and query side service from docker compose

-Instead of start service from command line, start service from docker compose file:
+Instead of start service from the command line, start service from docker compose file:

 ```
 cd ~/networknt/light-example-4j/eventuate/todo-list